Welcome Bay

 Kaiate Falls in rural Welcome Bay

-Kaiate Falls (also known as Te Rerekawau Falls) is a 30 minute drive from Tauranga.
+Kaiate Falls (also known as Te Rerekawau Falls) is approx a 20min drive from Tauranga CBD.
 Walk through the forest on the walking tracks which are well formed, although quite steep in some places.